httpwg/http-extensions/draft-ietf-httpbis-http2-secondary-certs.md

 CERTIFICATE_WITHOUT_CONSENT (0xERROR-TBD2):
 : A CERTIFICATE_NEEDED frame was received by a peer which did not indicate support for this extension.

+CERTIFICATE_UNREADABLE (0xERROR-TBD3):
+: An exported authenticator could not be validated.

 ## Invalid Certificates